 Death certificates are also public documents.
 They are usually kept on file in the county in which the death occurred at the County Clerk's office.
 The State Registrar's office in Sacramento also maintains these files.
 An index of death certificates is available to the public.
 It contains the name of the person who died, where the death occurred, the date and the person's Social Security number.

 Real property records are open for public inspection.
 When you purchase a home or other real estate, a record of the transaction is made by the County Assessor's office and the County Recorder's office.
 The files maintained by the Assessor, Tax Collector and/or Recorder contain the location of the property, current owner's name, address and previous owners' names, dates of sale, description of the property and the approximate value of the real estate holding.
-These files are increasingly made available on the internet by county government agencies and by information brokers.

 Court records are usually public, unless they involve a juvenile.
 Superior, municipal and small claims court records are kept in the court clerk's office.
 The court clerk maintains an index of civil and criminal cases which is filed in alphabetical order by the names of the parties involved.
 Case files can be retrieved under the name of either the plaintiff or the defendant.
 They contain the initial complaint, the defendant's answer and motions filed in the case.
 Case files may also contain evidence or exhibits that were used in court.